Follow along with us as we experiment in the kitchen!

 Set the oven to 450°F. This is not a typo.
 We’re roasting, not gently persuading vegetables.

-In a baking dish or large bowl, whisk together the chile crisp, soy sauce, black vinegar, sesame oil, honey, garlic, ginger, scallions, and cilantro.
-It should smell spicy, salty, and a little threatening.
+In a baking dish or large bowl, whisk together the 1/3 cup chile crisp, 1/3 cup soy sauce, 3 Tbsp black vinegar, 3 tsp sesame oil, 2 tsp honey, 4 cloves garlic, 2 tbsp minced ginger, All dem scallions, and 4 tbsp cilantro.
+It should smell sweet, spicy, salty, and fucking delicious.

 Add the tofu slices to the sauce and turn to coat.
 Let them sit while the oven finishes heating and you deal with the green beans.
 This is not a long emotional soak—just enough to get the point across.